How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 Reasons for Outlook 365 Stuck at Updating Mail Folders

-Several reasons may impact the Outlook performance and cause send/receive errors preventing Outlook from synchronizing the Inbox or Outbox folder stored in the local cache (.ost) with the mailbox server.
-Some common reasons are as follows:
+There are several reasons that may hinder Outlook from synchronizing the Inbox or Outbox folder stored in the local cache (.ost) with the mailbox server and prevent Outlook users from sending or receiving new emails.
+Some common reasons are:

 • Problem with the internet connection